ThinkLib/ris/docs/performance/analyzing.md

 ![kk](https://gw.alicdn.com/tfs/TB1n94eASzqK1RjSZFjXXblCFXa-1490-906.jpg)

-After the command is executed, the `stats.json` file is generated in the root directory and then you can use it to analyze the build preformance with some tools.
+After the command is executed, the `stats.json` file is generated in the root directory and then you can use it to analyze the build performance with some tools.

 ## webpack-analyse